TaitoUnited/taito-cli/docs/tutorial/README.md

 # Tutorial

 This tutorial guides you through common software development scenarios in a chronological order.
-You may consider it as a chronological taito-cli manual.
+You may consider it as a chronological Taito CLI manual.

 ## Table of contents